Kiffhost/exalted-scripture-understanding/Traits/Anima/Infernal Castes/Nadir.md

 Princes of the Shattered Prison, the Unfettered, Chainbreakers, Basalt Wolves, Daggers of Hell
 # Concepts
 Assassin for the revolution, charismatic outlaw, fugitive from justice, heretical ex-monk, liberator of slaves, outcast scion of a controlling family, political dissident, pirate captain, reformed con artist, wanton killer.
+# Experience Trigger
+Escaping from literal or metaphorical imprisonment or helping someone else do so; upholding a Major or Defining Intimacy through infiltration, surveillance, or subterfuge; defeating an enemy who’s imprisoned or restrained the Infernal or someone she has a positive Tie toward; overcoming legal or geographical obstacles that impede her or her Circle’s goals.